RogueEdit/pyRogue/README.md

 # pyRogue
 > ## **pyRogue** is a `educational` project.
 Not longer updated.

 > ### This project was alive before they released any ToC, Usage Policy's and such.
-Hence, This codebase is no longer updated and may or may not work.
+Since they set down some policys, this project is no longer maintained or updated.
+Hence, the codebase may or may not work.
 > ### You accessing the API with this codebase is against they're usage policy's and ToS.
 Please read them thoroughly.

 ![Stars](https://img.shields.io/github/stars/rogueEdit/pyRogue?style=social) ![Watchers](https://img.shields.io/github/watchers/rogueEdit/pyRogue?style=social) ![GitHub Forks](https://img.shields.io/github/forks/rogueEdit/pyRogue?style=social)